edduval373/walt-pin-authenticator/railway-deployment-fix.md

 ## Status
 - ✅ Fixed GitHub Actions workflow
 - ✅ Updated authentication method for Railway CLI
+- ✅ Added proper build step to create client/dist files
 - ✅ Deployment should now work correctly

+## Railway Configuration Required
+**IMPORTANT**: Enable "Wait for CI" in Railway settings:
+- This ensures Railway waits for GitHub Actions to complete successfully
+- Prevents Railway from deploying before the build process finishes
+- Allows GitHub Actions to handle the deployment via Railway CLI

 ## Next Steps
+1. **Enable "Wait for CI" in Railway dashboard** (as shown in screenshot)
-1. Commit and push the updated workflow file
+2. Commit and push the updated workflow file
-2. GitHub Actions will automatically deploy to Railway
+3. GitHub Actions will build and deploy to Railway
-3. pinauth.com should receive the proper build files
+4. pinauth.com should receive the proper build files